teslatickles/DevEdification/README.md

 UPDATE (09/02/2020):
   - Authentication using JWT
-  - Swagger documentation is almost completed
+  - Swagger documentation is almost complete

 Golang rest api developed using TDD.
 Databases are hosted on Google Cloud Platform (SQL server - MySql)